erf/vis-minimal-theme/README.md

 The **dark-clear** and **light-clear** themes has a transparent background, for using the terminal background and a either black or white foreground.

-The **clear** theme uses a transparent background and the terminal foreground.
+The **clear** theme uses a transparent background and the terminal foreground with no syntax highlighting.

 ## Install